ecotechie/WP-CLI-Install/README.md

-# WP CLI Install
+# WordPress init scritp
-Shell script to install WP-CLI
+Shell script to install WP-CLI and WordPress with several options...